fjavierm/security-plus/README.md

 This is just a WIP, the final version of these materials will be found on my [blog](https://binaricoders.dev)](https://binaricoders.dev).
 These are just the drafts for the different articles.

 This repository is not going to be a coding repository.
-The purpose of this repository is to store my notes about the ' CompTIA Security+ SY0-601' learning and study.
+The purpose of this repository is to store my notes about the 'CompTIA Security+ SY0-601' learning and study.

 The reason to use this format instead of the usual blog format, [Binary Coders]((https://binaricoders.dev)), is that this is going to be a live project, I wanted to be free to edit, change or redo the different sections and be able to